davidakinsanya/IndividualProject/README.md

 docker stop // terminates all nodes instantly

-ocker build -t cordapp // build the rpc client in docker docker run --name cordapp -p 8080:8080 iot-simulator // run the client in docker docker stop cordapp // stop the client in docker
+docker build -t cordapp // build the rpc client in docker docker run --name cordapp -p 8080:8080 iot-simulator // run the client in docker docker stop cordapp // stop the client in docker
 ```